troglobit/pimd-dense/README.md

 pimdd is the dense-mode cousin to [pimd][], the reference implementation for [PIM-DM draft 5][draft].
-[RFC3973][] later revised the protocol, and pimdd does not (yet) support that revision.
+[RFC3973][] later revised the protocol, pimdd does not (yet) support that revision.

 This code is old and was sort of dead and forgotten.
 The only project that kept it running was FreeBSD in their ports collection.
 As such it